 Tsheets is one of the popular attendance tracking software tools on the market.
 It is a top choice for teams that are often on the go and are tracking their time on mobile.
-Besides using the mobile and desktop apps, employees can log in via text messages and Twitter, so they keep a record of their hours.

 Usability: Tsheets has an easy onboarding and great user interface.
 User guides are available to help you master the system.

-Reporting: Tsheets provides managers with reports on time cards, payroll system, approvals of days off and projects.
+Reporting: Tsheets provides managers with reports on time cards, payroll systems, approvals of days off and projects.
 The information can be filtered by time frame, payroll period, team member or multiple members and project.
 You can easily zoom in to the whole company view and down to a single employee’s stats.